CodeHunt101/understanding-typescript/notes.md

 ### Liteal Types

-- You can assign your own property values
+- You can assign your own property values.

 ### Aliases

-- You can creating custom types by adding aliases to refactor and simplify code
+- You can creating custom types by adding aliases to refactor and simplify code.

+### Function Return Types and Void

+- You can specifiy a type to return from a function, but it's better to let TypeScript figure it out.
+- type void means a function doesn't return anything.
+Eg: it just console log or permorm internal tasks.
+- Don't confuse it with undefined type